nologic/idaref/README.md

 ![](./screenshot/idaref_start.png)

-Once loaded, the plugin can be turned ON but going to Edit/Start IdaRef menu option.
+Once loaded, the plugin can be turned ON by going to Edit/Start IdaRef menu option.
 To control the output right-click on the tab window to get a menu:

 * Update View - Load documentation for currectly selected instruction.